Curriculum & Courses

 *Non-native English speakers may be required to successfully complete an American Language Program (ALP) course at Columbia prior to their first semester.

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
-In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus.
+In addition, if studying on a student visa, you must enroll full-time (12 points/credits per term) and study on campus.

 Foundational ERM course.
 Addresses all major ERM activities: risk framework; risk governance; risk identification; risk quantification; risk decision making; and risk messaging.
 Introduces an advanced yet practical ERM approach based on the integration of ERM and value-based management that supports integration of ERM into decision making.
 Provides a context to understand the differences between (a) value-based ERM; (b) traditional ERM; and (c) traditional "silo" risk management.